Concrete Removal

 Real-Life Examples

 Thomas had a 50-year-old crumbling driveway that was 12 feet wide by 35 feet long.
-Multiply 12 X 35 to get 420 square feet in area.
-Since we’re tearing out the old concrete driveway, Thomas multiplies that 420 X 10 to get a total cost of $4,200.
+Multiply 12 X 35 to get 420 square feet of area.
+Since we’re tearing out the old concrete driveway and replacing it, Thomas multiplies that 420 X 9.50 to get a total cost of $3,990.
 There was nothing special or difficult about his site, so that was the final cost, all-in.

 Removal and Replacement Inquiry